lCarvas/notes/docs/classes/remoteSensing/exploratory-analysis.md

 ### Basic Rules for Visual Interpretation

-1. Visual interpretation should always be bassed on the simultaneous analysis of spectral and spatial patterns.
-Whenever possible, and mostly for vegetaion classes, temporal patterns can be very important
+1. Visual interpretation should always be based on the simultaneous analysis of spectral and spatial patterns.
+Whenever possible, and mostly for vegetation classes, temporal patterns can be very important
    1. e.g. Annual agriculture vs pastures
 2. Spectral patterns can be used to identify the three fundamental types of Earth surface elements
    - Independently of the used color composite: